httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 ~~~

 Unless otherwise specified, the context is a zero length octet sequence.
-Specifications that use this content encoding MAY specify the use of an expanded
+Specifications that use this content coding MAY specify the use of an expanded
 context to cover additional inputs in the key derivation.

 AEAD_AES_128_GCM requires a 16 octet (128 bit) content encryption key (CEK), so the